mksndz/alma-user-integration-csv-to-xml/README.md

 + Logging to file
 + Better exception handling for File I/O
 + More tests
-+ _ValidaIs a secondary identifier field needed?tion of controlled values using Alma Configuration API?_
++ _Validation of controlled values using Alma Configuration API?_